brainwashedcia/tigergomeow/README.md

 - i'm a yapper!... like if **YOU** mentioned my favourite FANDOM! i would yap about it...! sorry if u got tired .. just tell me if u want to talk without me interrupting!
 - pls don't **ignore me** i have ***attachment issues... and trust issues..*** sorry if u tried to convinve me so bad but i still dont want to trust .. :((
 - INTERACT WITH ME !! even if ur shy af...
-- I LOVE GETTING COMPLEMENTED !! such as crowns and pretty!! *(as in pony..)*
+- I LOVE GETTING COMPLIMENTED !! such as crowns and pretty!! *(as in pony..)*
 - currently rentry is outdated *(THAT THING IS SO OLD)* so i'll might make it later
 - i might have bpd *(took a quiz of it and i got 50-79..)* and bipolar too *(64-81..)* , adhd *(44-68)* , autism ... *(64-68)* ocd too haha... *(84-100)*
 - i have angry issue or passive aggression , if you made me upset or smth ur gnna get a silent treatment from me. sorry
 - woking on my matching l. macthing ,.lmagching rentry with @jerslem
 - healing from past traumas :)
+- ts so ass why did i made this oh god
 ## **INT PLS!!!**

 - ***the witcher***